 “The website is down again!”
 That can be pretty frustrating.
 In the heat of the moment, most of us don’t really care why it is down — we just want back online.
 But the curious user may want to know more.
 What could make a web server unreachable?
 Why do they go down in the […]

+Looking for a handy online DNS Tool, try ours here!
 Troubleshooting never ends.
 Problems in network computing can happen at many different levels.
 One technology that every internet user depends on is DNS, which stands for domain name system.
 A domain name is an alphanumeric designation for an IP address.
-DNS servers are the databases that manage the hierarchical domain name system.
-Sometimes these servers […]
+DNS servers are the databases […]

 Running a high-availability hosted DNS Server Service is not a trivial task.
 DNS is vital to the operation and success of the Internet yet it is an often-overlooked component that is usually taken for granted.
 What seems so simple on the surface can create so many issues when it malfunctions.
 Using a Free DNS Service Most small […]